Bones found in New Mexico may be linked to unsolved killings, burials of 11 women

 "It looks like a burial," he said.
 "There's enough there to cause concern."

-Albuquerque Mayor Tim Keller told reporters that a small stream used to run between the first burial site and the area where the remains were found Tuesday.
+Albuquerque Mayor Tim Keller told reporters a small stream used to run between the first burial site and the area where the remains were found Tuesday.
 He added that construction crews working in the area had been told for years to keep an eye out for human remains.

 "This has been an archaeological area as well," Keller said.
 "So, we certainly understand and are very concerned this might be one of the missing six to eight women from the original West Side group.
 However, there's no way we can confirm that at this time."